-- The OneDrive 0x8004de40 error is caused by a problem while connecting to the internet, which can be either local or from the servers.
+- The OneDrive 0x8004de40 error is caused by a problem while connecting to the internet, that can be either local, or from the servers.

 - In order to fix this issue, you will need to check for any problems with your internet connectivity.

-- If you find that you need help with fixing other issues with your PC, you can visit our thorough Onedrive Fix section.
+- If you find that you need help with fixing other issues with your PC, you can visit our fix section

 A number of users are reporting that they see the error 0x8004de40 whenever they try to use OneDrive for Business.

 Because a wide range of people uses this handy service to back up, share, and store different files, it is extremely important that the service works properly, and no data is lost because of a faulty process.

 One user has explained his problem on the Microsoft Answers forum.
 Here is what he had to say: